Source: Courtesy of Wikimedia Commons

 Both natives of Ireland, Philip Francis Little’s parents arrived in Prince Edward Island by way of the United States.
 Cornelius Little achieved a moderate prosperity as a merchant and small shipowner on the Island and became active in reform politics.
-Philip, the second of three sons, was educated in Charlottetown and trained for the law with Charles Young, a prominent advocate of responsible government.
+Philip, the second of four sons, was educated in Charlottetown and trained for the law with Charles Young, a prominent advocate of responsible government.
 He was enrolled as a solicitor in 1843 and as a barrister the following year.

 Rather than practise in his home town, Philip Little emigrated in 1844 to St John’s, Newfoundland.
 Since he never explained the move himself, the reasons must remain a matter for speculation.
 It is known, however, that his mother was a close relative of the O’Mara family of St John’s and that his father’s ships had occasionally taken cargoes there.
 As a result of such contacts Little may well have decided that St John’s offered considerable opportunities.
 There were no Catholic lawyers then practising in the predominantly Catholic town, and there was clearly room for an able and ambitious young man.
 He arrived armed with a letter from Young introducing him to the leading reform politician in Newfoundland, John Kent*, and opened for business.